Rumpole of the Bailey

 Rumpole of the Bailey is a British television series created and written by the British writer and barrister John Mortimer.
-It starred Leo McKern as Horace Rumpole, a middle-aged London barrister who defended a broad variety of clients, often underdogs.
-The TV series led to the stories being presented in other media, including books and radio.
+It stars Leo McKern as Horace Rumpole, a middle-aged London barrister who defends a broad variety of clients, often underdogs.
+The popularity of the TV series led to the stories being presented in other media, including books and radio.

 The "Bailey" of the title is a reference to the Central Criminal Court, the "Old Bailey".